-Join Jen Kramer for an in-depth discussion in this video Combining grids in a single page, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Combining grids in a single page, part of Learning Foundation 5.

 …What if you'd like to have one multi-column layout for…phone-sized screens but a different layout for tablets and desktops?…Fortunately, that's possible, too.…Simply combine the large, medium, and small classes within a single div.…You don't have to keep the same layout for the big and the small layouts.…You can combine the small, medium, and large classes in some cells.…But leave them alone by themselves and others.…I'm going to demonstrate that in this next video.…So, I'm going to start here on line 12, where we have our large three columns.…